burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidate-Status.md

 It is a great pleasure for me to obtain a status of a Ph.D. candidate in KAUST after defending my CS Ph.D.
 Proposal.
 The purpose of the dissertation proposal defense is to prove that candidate can undertake Ph.D. level research in the proposed area [Details](https://registrar-programguide.kaust.edu.sa/en/2020-2021/Program-Guide/General-Information/Doctor-of-Philosophy-University-Degree-Requirements/Ph-D-Candidacy-Requirements/Ph-D-Dissertation-Proposal-Defense).

-The event occurred physically and via translating it via Zoom on Monday, 24 Oct, 13:30 - 15:00 (UTC+3) at room number Building 9, Room 3370, 4700 King Abdullah University of Science and Technology, Thuwal 23955-6900, Saudi Arabia.
+The event occurred physically and via translating via Zoom on Monday, 24 Oct, 13:30 - 15:00 (UTC+3) in room number Building 9, Room 3370, 4700 King Abdullah University of Science and Technology, Thuwal 23955-6900, Saudi Arabia.

 Dissertation Title: **Optimization Methods and Software for Federated Learning**.